LearnersGuild/curriculum-app/modules/Movie-Search-API/README.md

 ```

 ## Specs
-- [ ] express server adhering to the API
+- [ ] app uses Express to handle API requests
 - [ ] http requests to IMDB are made using [request-promise](https://github.com/request/request-promise)
+- [ ] use the [cheerio library](https://github.com/cheeriojs/cheerio) to extract contents from the HTML page.
 - [ ] response header `content-type` is `application/json`

 ## Example requests